CA-APM/ca-papim-calculator/README.md

 4/03/20 09:50:15.028 AM GMT [INFO] [master clock] [Manager.JavaScript|apim-aggregation.js] calculator apim-aggregation.js started with 390 metrics
 4/03/20 09:50:15.042 AM GMT [INFO] [master clock] [Manager.JavaScript|apim-aggregation.js] calculator apim-aggregation.js created 840 metrics
 ```
-Use the number of metrics in the *start* message to majke sure you send as few metrics as possible to the calculator.
+Use the number of metrics in the *start* message to make sure you send as few metrics as possible to the calculator.
 You can also calculate the time the calculator ran, e.g. 14ms in the above example.

 To debug the calculator you can set `var DEBUG = 1;` in `apim-aggregation.js`.
 This will log several messages per metric (!) to `IntroscopeEnterpriseManager.log` at log level DEBUG.